aisingapore/ml-project-cookiecutter-gcp/{{cookiecutter.repo_name}}/README.md

 - [Hydra Docs - Basic Override Syntax](https://hydra.cc/docs/advanced/override_grammar/basic/)

-### Data Preparation
+### Data Preparation & Preprocessing

-#### Pulling Raw Data

-If you have yet to pull in data from the remote DVC cache to the persistent storage on Polyaxon, this section will cover on how to do so.

-First, let's build the Docker image to be used for the data preparation pipelines and push it to your GCP project's image registry:
+To process the sample raw data, we will be spinning up a job on Polyaxon.
+This job will be using a Docker image that will be built from a Dockerfile (`docker/{{cookiecutter.repo_name}}-data-prep.Dockerfile`) provided in this template:

 ```bash
 $ docker build \